DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Purchase order.md

 **Inventory status**        | Storage dimensions – Inventory status.
 Mapped value for Inventory status  | Used for validation **Batch number**            | Tracking dimensions – Batch number <br> If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.                                       | • Arrival journal line > Batch number <br> • Product receipt line > Batch number
 **Serial number**           | Tracking dimensions – Serial number	                                    | • Arrival journal line > Serial number <br> • Product receipt line > Serial number
-**Manufacturing date**      | If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.	| • D365 batch creation
+**Manufacturing date**      | If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.
+Doesn't update an already existing D365 batch.	| • Batches > Manufacturing date
-**Expiration date**         | If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.	| • D365 batch creation
+**Expiration date**         | If D365 batch doesn’t exists, and document setting allows batch creation this will be used in creating the new D365 batch.
+Doesn't update an already existing D365 batch.	| • Batches > Expiration date